Monday, August 31, 2009

 First Tooth

 Finally, after weeks of anticipation, Miguel's first tooth is out.
 It looks a bit weird, though.
-Like a grain of rice on his lower gums.
+Like a grain of rice on his lower gum.
 I don't remember the exact date, but it came out around two weeks after his sixth month birthday.

 Most people say kids his age would have to have fever to get the first tooth out.
 Not true.
 No fever.
 No chills.
 Just a lot of biting.
-He bites everything he sees! he puts in his mouth everything he gets his hands on.

 Monday, August 24, 2009